-Kicking off this spring, the National Aquarium’s Peer to Pier program will bring Middle Schoolers from up to 10 Baltimore City schools to help with citizen science projects, learn about the Inner Harbor's environmental health and better understand the Chesapeake Bay watershed.
+Kicking off this spring, the National Aquarium’s Peer to Pier program will bring middle schoolers from up to 10 Baltimore City schools to help with citizen science projects, learn about the Inner Harbor's environmental health and better understand the Chesapeake Bay watershed, thanks to a grant from the National Oceanic and Atmospheric Administration (NOAA).

 Here’s our Q&A with Symone: